No, You Won’t Be Flying In Hydrogen-Powered Passenger Planes

 Let’s poke at that liquid hydrogen facility.
 How much liquid hydrogen might be required at a reasonably sized airport?
 Heathrow sees about 550 flights per day arriving or departing, mostly both and mostly with refueling.
 Heathrow isn’t a parking lot for planes.
 Let’s call it 500 refuelings per day.
 Let’s use the 7.4 tons of hydrogen from the A321 example.
 That’s about 3,700 tons of liquid hydrogen a day, likely in the range of US$37 million per day or US$13 billion per year.
 Let’s call it 10,000 tons for the three day operation requirement.
 Per the US DOE, hydrogen liquification facilities capex costs for that range are likely around US$50 million by itself.

-Obviously liquification would require a lot of electricity, about 110 MWh per day at a likely cost of over US$5 million per just for the electricity.
-Liquification seems cheap by comparison to the hydrogen, doesn’t it?
+Obviously liquification would require a lot of electricity, about 41 GWh per day at a likely cost of over US$2 billion per year just for the electricity at British industrial electricity rates.
+That’s 15% of the cost of getting the hydrogen in the first place.
 Remember how far you can get on just the electricity through a battery electric drive train?

 Safety